Fenn Washland

 Fenn Washland is a 4.9 hectare Local Nature Reserve in South Woodham Ferrers in Essex, England.
-It is owned by Essex County Council and managed by the Council as a part of the nearby Marsh Farm Country Park.
+It is owned by Essex County Council and managed by the council as a part of the nearby Marsh Farm Country Park.

+The Washland is formed around the tidal Fenn Creek which is a tributary of the River Crouch.
+The northern end of the creek is fed with fresh water from the Rettendon Brook.

 The site is undeveloped wetland in a valley surrounded by housing.
 It has grassland, swamp, scrub, ponds and reedbed, providing diverse habitats for wildlife.

 There is access to a footpath round the site from Inchbonnie Road, but no formal paths within the site itself.